A Guide to Little Qualicum Falls

 Image Source: Google

-The Qualicum River is on both sides of the park whereas the complete southern shore of Cameron lake is incorporated into the Qualicum Falls Provincial park.
+The Qualicum River is on both sides of the park, whereas the complete southern shore of Cameron Lake is incorporated into the Qualicum Falls Provincial Park.

 In this park, in a stunning forest setting, the waterfalls fall down a steep gorge, which is surrounded by high mountain peaks.